MadMarty/drag-sort-listview/README.md

 News
 ----

+**Aug.
+23, 2014**: Version 0.6.3 is released.
+Merge some Updates for Madsonic Client.

 **Jan.
 10, 2013**: Version 0.5.0 is released.
 Supports ListView
 multi-choice and single-choice modes thanks to the hard work of [Mattias Flodin](https://github.com/mattiasflodin)!
 Awesome-sauce.